ericnyc646/mp3manager/README.md

 - to manage music files (delete them and edit their metatags)
 - display lyrics

 Extenal webservices API may be used, such as [MusicBrainz](https://musicbrainz.org/) or [Discogs](https://www.discogs.com/).
 There are a couple of classes in the code which deals with their API, however due to the great amount of results they give, I've not found a way to use them to automatically edit music file.
 Probably this part could be done inside the browser, allowing the user to choose the appropriate result.

 ## Requirements

 - __Node.js 10.14.1+__: this is the LTS version I've used, but it should work with every version superior to 7.6, which supports `async/await` out of the box without requiring transpilation.
 - __MariaDB 10.3.12__: this is the database explicitly used, but it should seamlessly work with MySQL too.
 - __Redis__: at the moment it's just used by a task manager, Bull, used by the scanner
+- __GCC compiler__: required to compile [mp3hash](https://github.com/sptim/mp3hash)

+### Windows notes

+It's recommended to install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq).
+Once [installed](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux), you can choose a Linux distribution to be run like an app and install Redis there.
+Windows will be able to communicate with it ([see also this post of RedisLabs](https://redislabs.com/blog/redis-on-windows-10/)).
+After that, you can just run whatever Redis client you want, for example [redis-commander](https://github.com/joeferner/redis-commander).

+Regarding GCC, you can install [MinGW-w64](https://sourceforge.net/projects/mingw-w64/) and put the `bin` directory in your `PATH`.

 ## Installation